Armitage35/puppeteer_crawler/README.md

 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Armitage35/fuzzy-roadmap/blob/dev/LICENSE)

-This repo provide its users with a script that enables them to crawl as many pages as they want.
+This repo provide its users with a script that enables them to crawl and take screenshots of as many pages as they want to.

+## How to use

+1. Upload the list of URLs you want to parse
+2. Run `yarn start` or `npm start`
+3. Once complete, your screenshots will be available within a "screenshots" folder